th2-net/th2-common-j/README.md

 Then you will create an instance of imported class, by choosing one of the following options:

-1. Create factory with configs from the default path (`/var/th2/config/*`):
+1. Create factory with configs from the `th2.common.configuration-directory` environment variable or default path (`/var/th2/config/*`):
     ```
     var factory = CommonFactory();
-    ```
-1. Create factory with configs from the specified file paths:
-    ```
-    var factory = CommonFactory(rabbitMQ, routerMQ, routerGRPC, cradle, custom, prometheus, dictionariesDir);
     ```
 1. Create factory with configs from the specified arguments:
     ```